Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 FAQs

-Sapropterin is used to treat Phenylketonuria (PKU), a rare genetic disorder that affects the body's ability to break down the amino acid phenylalanine.
+A: Sapropterin is primarily used to treat phenylketonuria (PKU), a genetic disorder characterized by the inability to break down the amino acid phenylalanine (Phe).

-The most common adverse events associated with sapropterin are headache, nausea, and vomiting.
+A: The most common adverse events associated with sapropterin are headache, nausea, fatigue, dizziness, and gastrointestinal disturbances.

 References